sergiodlopes/jquery-flexdatalist/README.md

 ## Roadmap

+- Improve accessibility
 - Allow the search to be disabled on flexdatalist and just use the given list (from server-side)
+- Use CSS grid to list multiple selected values
 - Regex in JS has bad support for special and accented characters, I'll try to make some improvements __(it works since v2.3.0, but it won't highlight the word, though)__
 - Make it jQuery independent (this will take a while to make it to a release)